BramMeerten/gilliams-jukebox-of-wonders/README.md

 **Gilliam P. Frost** is an adventurer, musician, and writer.
 He travelled all the way from Waterdeep to Barovia, where — alongside his party, **The Mistfits** — he helped bring down lord Strahd von Zarovich.

-While his adventuring skills are... debated (especially by his own party), his success as a writer is unquestioned.
+While his adventuring skills are... debated (especially by his own party), his success as a writer is undeniable.
 His biggest bestseller?<br>
 _“Lust Under the Full Moon: Lycan Passion (Lyrielle’s Temptation)”_ — a steamy tale of love, danger, and fur.

 ## TODO